Genivia/ugrep/README.md

   RE/flex `BoostMatcher` class), which is faster than PCRE2 but slower than RE/flex `Matcher` class.
 With Boost.Regex we can also support Perl-like matching as an option.
-- There are reported cases where lazy quantifiers misbehave when used in negative patterns, so it is best to avoid them unless the patterns are simple.
-- Not locale-sensitive, e.g. `LC_COLLATE` currently has no effect.

 Pattern syntax
 --------------